bushraqurban/OlympicStats/README.md

 2. Use the provided filters to select a year, country, or sport.
 3. Explore the different visualizations and statistics displayed on the app.
 4. You can click through the charts to dive deeper into specific insights or countries.

-## Future Improvements 🌱

--   **More detailed data integration**: Expand the dataset to include more granular information about athletes, records, and Olympic events.
--   **User accounts and personalized data tracking**: Allow users to save and track their preferred countries, sports, or athletes for quicker access.
--   **Enhanced interactivity**: Add more filtering options for users to drill deeper into specific events, countries, or athletes.

 ## License 📜